Saturday, December 29, 2012

 0

-I'm very VERY pleased!!
+I will let pictures and video tell this story today, enjoy!
+A few screen shots from the video: I'm very VERY pleased!!
 He picked up on it quickly, and showed great form over the fences.
-He also seemed to really enjoy it once he figured out what to do and was going over the jump with little to no encouragement from me :) I couldn't be happier!
+He also seemed to really enjoy it once he figured out what to do and was going over the jump with little to no encouragement from me :) I couldn't be happi...

 Friday, March 2, 2012